 Cut a wooden dowel into four parts to fit inside the drawer organizer.

 Wrap each house banner around a little dowel and adhere.

 Add the house crest to each banner.
 I found these beautiful stickers on Amazon.
 They look so nice in person!
 I used the smaller house crests that came with the sticker set.

-Step Four: Place the Harry Potter Funko Pops – the fun part!
+Place the Harry Potter Funko Pops – the fun part!
 I used tiny Velcro Dots to attach each Funko Pop.
 You could just set them on the shelves, if you want, but with kids I wanted something to help them stay put.
-I organized some of the characters by house colors – like Luna is on the Ravenclaw shelf and Malfoy is on the Slytherin shelf, but otherwise, I just filled them in.
+I didn’t have enough Funko Pops to organize them by house, the Pops that come in the Advent calendar are heavily Gryffindor so I got a bit creative with my organization!
+I sorted some of the characters by house colors – like Luna is on the Ravenclaw shelf (along with other D.A. members) and Malfoy is on the Slytherin shelf, Hagrid and the animals are on the Hufflepuff shelf because oddly the set didn’t come with any Hufflepuff Pops!
 When I find Dumbledore (hopefully soon!)
 I will add him to the display.
 I think he will be perfect in-between He-Who-Must-Not-Be-Named and Snape.

 Below you can see the Pops on their little Velcro Dots.
 I was able to easily take the figures on and off the Velcro Dots.
 I’m going to check on them in a week or two to see if they still come off easily.
 My hope is these are a good solution to keeping everyone standing up and not tipping over and also not leave any residue or marks on the actual Funko Pops.

 Step Four: Add a dust cover (optional).